Geoffrey R. Ball: Background

 Geoffrey Ball was himself one of the first patients to be implanted with the VIBRANT SOUNDBRIDGE and is currently a bilateral user.
 He is the only living person known who was implanted with a medical device to cure a chronic medical condition, that he also invented.
 He continues to use a middle ear device in one ear and is also implanted with a cochlear implant in his second ear.

 Ball’s company, Symphonix, was launched in 2011 and later sold to hearing implant manufacturer MED-EL, where he now works as a Chief Technical Officer.
 The VIBRANT SOUNDBRIDE is still produced by the company today.
 At MED-EL, Ball also supported the invention of the BONEBRIDGE, the world’s first active transcutaneous bone conduction implant.
 The device also consists of an internal implant and an external audio processor and can be used to treat conductive and mixed hearing loss, as well as single-sided deafness.

 Personal life

 Geoffrey Ball was raised in Silicon Valley, California.

-Since 2003, Geoffrey Ball has lived just outside Innsbruck, Austria with his wife and three sons.
+Since 2003, Geoffrey Ball has lived just outside Innsbruck, Austria with his wife and son.

 He is the author of his 2011 autobiographical book "No More Laughing at the Deaf Boy" (288 pages, Haymon Verlag, Innsbruck-Vienna) that tells the story from his childhood to the creation and sale of his company Symphonix Devices Inc.

 His personal experiences as a child with hearing loss has also led Geoffrey Ball to launch “Ideas 4 Ears” young inventor’s competition that encourages children to create innovative ideas that help people with hearing loss.